SalJam55/IcarusMods/README.md

 	•	Food consumption		4	>	5
 	•	Water consumption		2	>	3
 ## v1.1
-	•	Mount animals will now use an animal bed for sleeping also
 	•	Balance increases to Moa speed and Buffalo stamina

 ===========================================================================